 Kahn suggests asking questions.
 Any time you visit an art museum, historic house museum, or historic library, she says, ask about where women fit in.
 Try questions like “who made that” or “who paid for that (that we don’t know about)”.
 In recent years, museums have begun to tell stories about women, slaves, and other traditionally-overlooked parties because they know visitors want to learn about them.
 So, keep asking!
 Besides painting and sculpture, there’s a long history of skill and achievement in so-called “women’s work” – artforms like embroidery and quilting.
 Additionally, women were prominent artistic patrons much more often than they’re usually given credit for.
 Some played important roles in establishing museums and libraries, while others did critical work campaigning to save historic structures.
 Don’t expect immediate answers, institutions may be too understaffed and overworked to delve very deeply into this subject.
 However, you might discover a little nugget that you’ll decide to explore on your own.

 Kahn laughingly said “let’s crowdsource!” when I first asked this question.
 I’m not sure if she was kidding, but that certainly sounds to me like a viable way of rediscovering forgotten female artists.
 Contact Eve (or me) if you have any tidbits you’d like to share.

 Thank you so much to Eve Kahn for meeting with me, buying me a coffee, and having a lovely conversation with me.
 And thanks to Stuart Lutz for introducing us to each other.
-I highly recommend her book, Forever Seeing New Beauties: The Forgotten Impressionist Mary Rogers Williams, 1857-1907.
+I highly recommend Eve’s book, Forever Seeing New Beauties: The Forgotten Impressionist Mary Rogers Williams, 1857-1907.
 Click here to purchase it through Amazon.
 (As an Amazon Associate, I earn from qualifying purchases.
 However, I only recommend books that I have personally read and enjoyed.)